AlexLearnsProgramming/AlexLearnsProgramming/README.md

 - 👋 Hi, I’m Alexandre, but you can call me Alex
-- 👀 I’m interested in developping my skills, especially in programming, as I love creativity
+- 👀 I’m interested in developping my skills, especially in programming, as I love creativity.
+I used to play a lot of sandbox games
 - 🌱 I’m currently learning Python
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact : I come from the STMG field, which focuses on management and business studies.
 I realized that it wasn't my thing, so I switched to programming